Fault-tolerant resource estimate for quantum chemical simulations: Case study on Li-ion battery electrolyte molecules: Introduction

 A salient feature of the photon-based FBQC scheme is the possibility of \emph{interleaving}~\cite{Interleaving}.
 Photons can be stored in an optical delay line of large length without significantly degrading the quality of the photonic qubits.
 This leads to a compelling ability to easily trade off between the footprint of the device and the runtime of the computation, potentially leading to a more modest engineering overhead in building a large-scale quantum computer.
 Naturally, the overall cost of the algorithm will greatly depend on the length of the delay line.

-Taking into account the distinctive features of FBQC, we perform a detailed analysis of the resources required to simulate the aforementioned chemical problems.
-The result of this analysis is succinctly summarized in Fig.~\ref{fig:MSD_footprint_data}.
+Taking into account the distinctive features of FBQC, we perform a detailed analysis of the resources required to simulate a variety of molecules relevant to Li-ion electrolyte chemistry on a fault-tolerant quantum computer.
+The result of this analysis is succinctly summarized in Fig. \ref{fig:MSD_footprint_data}.

-According to our resource estimates, having a magic state factory~\cite{Bravyi2005} that produces magic states serially is suboptimal for the simulating the systems under consideration.
+The scope of this article is really two-fold: after first providing concrete, fully-compiled resource estimates on the cost of simulating the aforementioned chemical systems, we study the degree to which considerations of parallelization at both the algorithmic and architectural level can reduce the overall resource requirements to perform these algorithms.
+Certain fault-tolerant operations require the use of single-qubit ``magic states" prepared by dedicated ``magic state factories” (MSFs)~\cite{Bravyi2005}.
+According to our resource estimates, having an MSF that produces magic states serially is suboptimal for simulating the systems under consideration.
 For small quantum algorithms (\emph{i.e.,} few qubits and gates), the footprint of the factory constitutes a substantial fraction of the quantum computer; see Ref.~\cite{Gidney2019efficientmagicstate,litinski2019game,litinski2019magic} for recent attempts to optimize the factory.
-However, as the number of logical qubits needed for the algorithm increases, the relative size of the magic state factory will become smaller.
-Clearly, in that regime, the (relative) extra cost of adding another magic state factory will be small; while it has been known that this will happen eventually as the number of logical qubits increases (for instance, recent studies~\cite{Lee2020, gidney2019RSA} have considered multiple magic state factories in their estimates), the exact point where this crossing occurs has remained unaddressed in the literature.
-We fill this gap by performing a detailed study; the answer, which depends on the number of qubits and the T-gate count, is plotted in Fig.~\ref{fig:MSD_footprint_data}.
-For our systems, we found that if we use only one or two magic state factories based on the $15$-to-$1$ protocol~\cite{Bravyi2005}, and perform logical T-gates sequentially, the footprint of the factories constitutes no more than $\sim 2\%$ of the entire quantum computer.
-Thus, our study suggests that there are quantum algorithms with practical applications that lie outside the oft-assumed regime in which the size of the magic state factory is relatively large.
+However, as the number of logical qubits needed for the algorithm increases, the relative size of the MSF will become smaller.
+In that regime, the (relative) extra cost of adding another magic state factory will be small; while it has been known that this will happen eventually as the number of logical qubits increases (for instance, recent studies~\cite{Lee2020,gidney2019RSA} have considered multiple MSFs in their estimates), the exact point where this crossing occurs has remained unaddressed in the literature.
+We fill this gap by performing a detailed study; the answer, which depends on the number of qubits and the T-gate count, is plotted in Fig. \ref{fig:MSD_footprint_data}.
+Our study suggests that there are quantum algorithms with practical applications that lie outside the oft-assumed regime in which the size of the MSF is relatively large.